Aarception/Mo-information-security-portfolio/README.md

 Rather than a problem to solve, think of me as 'A Great Return, Is Worth The Effort.'

+How do we minimize liability? ❌️🪫📈

+How do we preserve assurance? 💲🔋📊

     Detect a possible design anomaly.

     II.
 Calibrate proportional evidence disclosure.